kajohny/blockchain_analytics_tool/README.md

 # PYTHON BLOCKCHAIN ANALYTICS TOOL
-We can show top 100 ethereum accounts and represent them in charts by using this prooject.
+We can show top 100 ethereum accounts and represent them in charts by using this project.

 ## Installation
 ```